 - Instant Pot Meatballs

-Use this Instant Pot Pressure Cooker Hard Boiled Eggs Recipe to make deviled eggs or egg salad sandwiches.
+Use this Instant Pot Pressure Cooker Hard Boiled Eggs Recipe to make deviled eggs.

 - 4-pound pork roast, shoulder or Boston butt, cut into 4 chunks